Derek Sanderson: Boston Bruins (1968–1972)

-After their series victory over the Rangers followed by a sweep of the Chicago Blackhawks in the 1969–70 playoffs, the Bruins faced the St. Louis Blues in the Stanley Cup Finals.

-The Bruins were leading the series 3–0.
-Game 4 went into overtime with the teams tied 3-3.
+Due to an injury Sanderson only appeared in 50 games for the Bruins during the 1969-70 season, where he scored 41 points (18 goals, 23 assists).
+During the postseason Sanderson appeared in all 14 playoff games scoring 5 goals and 4 assists.
+After their series victory over the Rangers followed by a sweep of the Chicago Blackhawks in the 1969–70 playoffs, the Bruins faced the St. Louis Blues in the Stanley Cup Final.
+With the Bruins ahead in the series 3–0, game four went into overtime with the teams deadlocked at 3-all.
 Forty seconds into the extra period, Sanderson controlled the puck behind the Blues goal line, at which point defenseman Bobby Orr broke in from near the blue line.
-His short pass found its way to Orr.
-The defenseman fired a short wrist shot past goaltender Glenn Hall, clinching the Bruins' first Stanley Cup in 29 years.
+His short pass found its way to Orr, who fired a short wrist shot past goaltender Glenn Hall before he went airborne, clinching the first Bruins Stanley Cup in 29 years.
+Following the victory Sanderson gave his Stanley Cup ring to his father for filling a promise he made to him when he was 12 years old.

 In 2017, on the 100th anniversary of the league, fans voted the so-called Flying Goal as the greatest in its history.
 It also turned out to be the signature moment for both players in their careers.